verdaccio/verdaccio/CONTRIBUTING.md

 this repository we `git squash` on merge by default, as we like to maintain a clean git history.

-#### Before Commit
+#### Before Push {#before-push}

-Before committing, **you must ensure there are no linting errors and all tests pass.** To do this, run these commands before creating the PR:
+Before committing or push, **you must ensure there are no linting errors and all tests passes**.
+To do verify, run these commands before creating the PR:

 ```bash
 pnpm lint